 Debt service coverage ratio (DSCR) is an important consideration in the Authority's long-term financial planning efforts.
 The amount by which DSCR exceeds 1.00 illustrates the potential cash funding for capital, minimizing the need for borrowing.
 The Authority's bond resolution requires a DSCR of 1.20; a ratio below this level could place the Authority's bonds in default.
-The Authority's FY 2020 DSCR based on audited financial statements was 1.59.
 As illustrated in the projections above, the Authority expects to continue meeting its DSCR requirements for the foreseeable future.